XRPLF/xrpl-dev-portal/content/reference-transaction-format.md

 | ReferenceFeeUnits | Unsigned Integer | UInt32 | The cost, in fee units, of the reference transaction |
 | ReserveBase | Unsigned Integer | UInt32 | The base reserve, in drops |
 | ReserveIncrement | Unsigned Integer | UInt32 | The incremental reserve, in drops |

-## SignerListSet ##

-The SignerListSet transaction creates, modifies, or removes a list of signers that can be used to multi-sign a transaction.
-<span class='draft-comment'>(TODO)</span>